Soda lime chemistry and co₂ absorption

 • CO can be produced when volatile agents contact desiccated absorbents, especially those containing strong bases (NaOH/KOH).

-• Clinical implications: COHb formation; pulse oximetry may overestimate oxygenation; risk of tissue hypoxia and myocardial ischaemia.
+• Clinical implications: COHb formation, pulse oximetry may overestimate oxygenation, risk of tissue hypoxia and myocardial ischaemia.

-• Management: discontinue volatile, increase FiO₂ to 1.0, change absorbent, consider COHb measurement/co-oximetry; supportive care and consider hyperbaric oxygen depending on severity.
+• Management: discontinue volatile, increase FiO₂ to 1.0, change absorbent, consider COHb measurement/co-oximetry, supportive care and consider hyperbaric oxygen depending on severity.

 What are the limitations of soda lime colour indicators?